sunpy/sunraster/docs/data_classes.rst

 rather than `~ndcube.NDCube`.
 Also note that there are now four dimensions, as the sequence is treated as though it were an additional data axis.
-This can be very helpful of you have a series of 2D spectrograms and want to use the sequence axis to represent time.
+This can be very helpful if you have a series of 2D spectrograms and want to use the sequence axis to represent time.
-`sunraster.SpectrogramSequence.world_axis_physical_types`
+`sunraster.SpectrogramSequence.array_axis_physical_types`
-returns a tuple of the same `IVOA UCD1+ controlled words
+returns a list of tuples of the same `IVOA UCD1+ controlled words
 <http://www.ivoa.net/documents/REC/UCD/UCDlist-20070402.html>`
-used by `sunraster.SpectrogramCube.world_axis_physical_types`.
+used by `sunraster.SpectrogramCube.array_axis_physical_types`.
 The sequence axis is given the label ``'meta.obs.sequence'``.

 .. _sequence_coords: